Nexmo/station/_tutorials/client-sdk-ios-outbound-pstn.md

 ]
 ```

+> **Do not forget to replace `YOUR_NEXMO_NUMBER` and `CALLEE_PHONE_NUMBER` with the relevant values for your app.**

 Once created, add the gist raw URL (make sure you're using the raw version) to your [Nexmo dashboard](https://dashboard.nexmo.com).
 To do this, navigate to [applications](https://dashboard.nexmo.com/voice/your-applications), select your application and click the 'Edit' button.
 Set the application's `Answer URL` and click 'Save changes'.

-**NB:** You will need to repeat this process every time you're changing the gist as a new revision (with a different raw URL) is being created.
+You will need to repeat this process every time you're changing the gist as a new revision (with a different raw URL) is being created.

+> The gist you created is specific to this tutorial.
+In a real-life scenario, the `Answer URL` should be provided by a purposely built web solution that can serve custom NCCOs and, for this case, receive and validate the phone number dialled from the app.

 ## The Starter Project